Doris Sams: AAGPBL career

 At age 19, Sams entered the AAGPBL in 1946 with the expansion Muskegon Lassies.
 She had an auspicious debut, hitting a .276 batting average with 15 runs scored and nine runs driven home in 42 games.
 As an underhand pitcher, she posted an 8–9 record with a 3.78 earned run average in 25 pitching appearances, while her average was seventh best in the league for players with 100 or more at-bat (she went 29-for-106).
 Muskegon, with Buzz Boyle at the helm, placed sixth in the eight-team league with a 46–66 record.

 The first AAGPBL spring training outside the United States was held in 1947 in Havana, Cuba, as part of a plan to create an International League of Girls Baseball.
 Sams was one of two hundred players to attend the new training camp, in a Lassies team now managed by legendary Bill Wambsganss.
-The team included talented players as shortstop Dorothy Stolze and pitchers Amy Applegren and Nancy Warren, between others.
+The team included talented players such as shortstop Dorothy Stolze and pitchers Amy Applegren and Nancy Warren, among others.
 That season the league made the transition from underhand to full side-arm pitching.

 Sams exploded in her sophomore season, to become one of the leading all-around players in the circuit.
 She finished with a .280 average, the third-highest among regulars, and collected nine doubles, five triples, 41 RBI and 31 runs in 107 games.
 She also pitched 19 games, going 11–4 with a low 0.93 ERA and a significant .733 winning percentage, allowing 26 runs (15 earned) while striking out 34 and walking 28.
 She was second only to Mildred Earp of the Grand Rapids Chicks, who posted a 20–8 record (.714) and a 0.68 ERA in 35 games.
 In addition, Sams ended 7th in total bases (116), tied for 9th in hits (97), and tied for 7th in RBI.
 But her great highlight came on August 18 of the 1947 season, when she collected her eleventh victory by pitching a perfect game, defeating the strong Fort Wayne Daisies, 2–0.
 Sams earned the Player of the Year Award and made her first All-Star Team as an outfielder and pitcher that year, becoming the only player in AAGPBL history to be so honored.
-Muskegon went on to win the regular season title with a 69–43 record, but failed to the Racine Belles in the first round.
+Muskegon went on to win the regular season title with a 69–43 record, but fell to the Racine Belles in the first round of the playoffs.